auraoupa/perf-pangeo-deployments/README.md

 Thanks to [xarray](http://xarray.pydata.org/en/stable/) and [dask](https://dask.org/) librairies (very important part of the PANGEO ecosystem), the computation is parallelized along each chunk of the dataset.
 The efficiency of the parallization should be a matter of how many workers/cores and memory dask is dealing with.

 The netcdf daily files are also available on some machines : Occigen and HAL (see below for a description of these machines).
 In these 2 deployments I have tested the impact of the data format (netcdf or zarr) on the opening of the files and on the computation of the temporal mean.
-The number of workers and cores is 20 for all the tests, and the available memory is 2.4TB for HSW24 and 3.6TB for HAL
+To make this test, I requested 20 workers, and 2.4TB on occigen and 3.6TB on HAL.

 The results are :